AutodeskGames/stingray-docs/source/interactive_help/after_release/dlc/dlc_database.md

 This can help if you do not want to hard-code information about your DLC modules into your gameplay scripts, so that you do not have to patch your Lua code every time you add new downloadable content.

-This system builds on the basic patching and DLC systems explained in ~{ Patching your game }~ and ~{ Downloadable content (DLC) and other extras }~.
+This system builds on the basic patching and DLC systems explained in ~{ Patching your app }~ and ~{ Downloadable content (DLC) and other extras }~.
 Make sure that you understand the basic processes explained in those topics before you start here.

 ## Step 1.
 Create *.dlc* resources